Lifelong Learning Centre

 How will my programme be delivered this year?

-We are making sure that there will be opportunities to continue to engage with other students both online and face-to-face.
+We are making sure that there will be opportunities to continue to engage with other students.
 This will include educational and social activities throughout your studies.
 A lot of these will focus on working with students in your cohort but there will also be opportunities to meet students across the LLC through our events and across the University through the Leeds University Union (LUU).
 Take a look at the New Student section on ‘How will I get to know other students?’ for details.